mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 - New instrument geometry for MaNDi instrument at SNS
 - New algorithm :ref:`AddAbsorptionWeightedPathLengths <algm-AddAbsorptionWeightedPathLengths-v1>` for calculating the absorption weighted path length for each peak in a peaks workspace.
 The absorption weighted path length is used downstream from Mantid in extinction correction calculations
 - Can now edit H,K,L in the table of a peaks workspace in workbench (now consistent with Mantid Plot)
+- The peaks workspace table display now contains a column showing the value of the intensity/sigma for each peak.

 :ref:`Release 5.1.0 <v5.1.0>`